 Those health professions programs also tend to be of interest to many of our students who are veterans.
 The College of Optometry has a rich history of partnership programs with the military, and the School of Physician Assistant Studies has a track of study specifically designed to train veterans to become primary care providers.

 Students at Pacific enjoy a nurturing, personalized learning experience.
 This is a place where your professors not only know your name, they care about you as a student and as a whole person.

 The Advising Center is undergraduate students' first stop for planning their courses and degree pathways.

-The Office of Learning Support Services offers students support and accommodations for a variety of learning needs.
-LSS provides academic accommodations to veterans who have a documented condition.
-All student veterans who have such a condition are encouraged to register with the Office of Learning Support Services to discuss options for assistance for their success at Pacific.
+The Office of Accessibility & Accommodation Services offers students support and accommodations for a variety of learning needs.
+OAA provides academic accommodations to veterans who have a documented condition.
+All student veterans who have such a condition are encouraged to register with the Office of Accessibility & Accomodation Services to discuss options for assistance for their success at Pacific.

 Student counseling and health centers are available for students in Forest Grove and Hillsboro.
 Psychologists at the Student Counseling Center have completed UC4 training provided through the Center for Deployment Psychology and are specially trained to provide support for veterans.
 Students who are service members or veterans are invited to seek consultation, crisis support, or ongoing therapy through the Student Counseling Center at a subsidized rate.

 The Student Counseling Center does not provide family therapy services but can provide referrals to providers in the community.
 Additionally, our School of Professional Psychology also operates a clinic in downtown Portland and in Hillsboro, offering counseling services to the public.
 Veterans and their families can receive free counseling through the clinic.